 Market Outlook and Strategy

-Preferred shares continue to be an attractive asset class.
-We remain in a low yield environment and the ~ 5.00% yields achievable in preferred share portfolios are very competitive.
+From a longer-term perspective, preferred shares continue to be an attractive asset class.
+We remain in a low yield environment and the approximately 5.00% yields achievable in preferred share portfolios are very competitive.
 Demand for preferred shares remains strong, while supply of existing issues shrinks due to redemptions.
 We believe new issue supply will be insufficient to meet demand, which means preferred share values should gradually rise in coming months.
 As well, the lack of correlation to bonds will be valuable if the bond market falters again and bond yields rise.

 For more information about Natixis Canadian Preferred Share Funds, please contact your financial advisor.